balthazar/adyen-encrypt/README.md

     npm i -S adyen-encrypt

 Please note that it this package will only work with an npm >= 3.
+You also need Java (:sob:) to recompile SJCL.

 ###### Constructor